 European shipbuilding in New Zealand predates colonisation.
 In 1792–93 some sealers started building a small schooner at Luncheon Cove in Dusky Sound.
 They had to leave the vessel unfinished – fortunately for a group of seafarers marooned there in 1795.
 The castaways completed the schooner, naming it Providence, and sailed to Norfolk Island.

-The forests that so impressed Captain James Cook and the scientist Joseph Banks also attracted shipbuilders.
+The forests that so impressed James Cook and the scientist Joseph Banks also attracted shipbuilders.
 After the Ngāpuhi chief Patuone visited Sydney in 1826 to promote the Hokianga as a trading base, entrepreneurs opened a mill and shipyard there.
 They completed the schooner Enterprise in 1827 and the brig New Zealander in 1828.
 In 1830 they launched the 394-ton barque Sir George Murray, a large craft for the time.

 Early colonial shipbuilding